elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

 * See wiring diagrams for details.

 ### [Part 2 – Step 4.
 Installing the Electronics Box Cover](http://www.support.modix3d.com/electronics-box-cover/)
-* Fast, easy assembly. no known issues.
+* Fast, easy assembly.
+* No known issues.
 * See wiring diagrams for details.

 ### [Part 3 – Step 3.
 Turning on the Printer](http://www.support.modix3d.com/turning-on-the-printer/)
-* Fast, easy assembly. no known issues.
+* Fast, easy assembly.
+* No known issues.
-* With the printer turned on, we can confirm that the LCD screen turns on, the hot-end fan turns on, and the electronics box fan turns on.
+* Note - With the printer turned on, we can confirm that the LCD screen turns on, the hot-end fan turns on, and the electronics box fan turns on.

 ### Wiring Information